mautic/user-documentation/docs/segments/manage_segments.rst

 .. vale on

-Filter the Contacts in the Segment.
-The batch delete action in the Contact table allows deletion of up to 100 Contacts at one time.
+It's possible to delete all Contacts in a Segment manually rather than with a Campaign action.
+To do this, first create a Segment with filters that picks up all the Contacts you want to delete.

 This is a performance precaution since deleting more Contacts at one time could cause issues.
-You can, however, delete multiple batches of 100 contacts to delete larger lists.
+You can, however, delete multiple batches of 100 Contacts to delete larger lists.

 1. Select the checkboxes next to those Contacts.